Nukesor/encarne/README.md

 `pueue` is used for scheduling and process handling.
 Another requirement is `mediainfo`, which is needed to determine various attributes of video containers.

+## Features:

+- Automatic conversion of all movies/series in a directory
+- Easy configurable ffmpeg command
+- Configurable encoder thread count
+- Niceness to not slow down other processes on your server
+- Database to remember failed movies and to measure overall storage savings
+- Schedule management with pueue

 ## Installation:

 **encarne**: